Name: Andrew Friedman ‘14

 Major: Double majoring in Clarinet Performance and English

-Musical Involvements: Winner of 2012 Concerto Aria Competition, Wind Ensemble (co-principal), Symphony Orchestra (principal), Clarinet Ensemble (E-flat clarinet), Puget Sound Youth Wind Ensemble (volunteer), participated in a fellow classmate’s composition recital
+Musical Involvements: Winner of 2012-2013 Concerto Aria Competition, Wind Ensemble (co-principal), Symphony Orchestra (principal), Clarinet Ensemble (E-flat clarinet), chamber trio with cello and piano, the Blue Shades Clarinet Quartet

 Future Plans: Plans to attend graduate school for clarinet performance